Punta Bes: Geography

 The mountain is located on the border between Piedmont and Aosta Valley, on the watershed dividing Valle dell'Orco from Valsavarenche, the latter tributary of the Dora Baltea.
 A 3.112 m high saddle divides Punta bes from Punta Leynir, while the Orco/Valsavarenche ridge continues towards the Colle del Nivolet.
-The Punta Bes, due to its location, offers a good view on the nearby massif of Gran Paradiso.
+The Punta Bes, due to its location, offers a good view on the nearby Gran Paradiso massif.

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: